-Information regarding the application process is available from PEI high schools in January of each year.
+Information regarding the application process is available from Student Services and the Registrar's Office in January of each year.

-• Michael S. Kelly Memorial Scholarship
+· Michael S. Kelly Memorial Scholarship

 This full-tuition, renewable entrance scholarship is awarded to the student who best demonstrates characteristics of leadership, community involvement, outstanding athletic ability, and academic excellence.
 Continuance of the award is based on normal load of 30 semester hours of credit taken from September to April, and is subject to the usual criteria for renewable scholarships.
-Application forms are available from PEI high schools in January of each year.
+Application forms are available from Student Services and the Registrar's Office in January of each year.